Etta Place

 Etta Place (b. c.
 1878, d. ?) was a companion of the American outlaws Robert LeRoy Parker, alias Butch Cassidy, and Harry Alonzo Longabaugh, alias Sundance Kid.
 The three were members of the outlaw gang known as Butch Cassidy's Wild Bunch.
 She was principally the companion of Longabaugh.
 Little is known about her; both her origin and her fate remain unknown.
+She is presumed dead.

 In 1906 the Pinkerton Detective Agency described her as having "classic good looks, 27 or 28 years old, 5'4" to 5'5" [163–165 cm] in height, weighing between 110 and 115 lb, with a medium build and brown hair."

 Identity theories

 Ethel Bishop

 Place's real name has been suggested to be Ethel Bishop.
 A woman by that name lived at a brothel at 212 Concho Street, around the corner from Madame Porter's in San Antonio, the brothel that the Wild Bunch is known to have frequented.
 On the 1900 census, Bishop's occupation was given as "unemployed music teacher".
 Born in West Virginia in September 1876, she was 23 at the time.
 The Ethel Bishop hypothesis combines the claim that she was a schoolteacher with the one that she was a prostitute.